+GWA actively engages and consults with all relevant stakeholders in the Group to implement the modern slavery risk identification and remediation measures adopted by the Group.
 As part of the consultation process with its subsidiaries, GWA has taken the following actions:

-- the adoption and implementation of a policy against slavery and trafficking in persons throughout the corporate group; - the same modern slavery training and capacity building has been made available throughout the Group; - the reporting of information and analysis about modern slavery risks in the operations and supply chains of subsidiaries; and - the adoption and implementation of the same risk mitigation actions, due diligence, and remediation processes throughout the corporate group.
+- adoption and implementation of a policy against slavery and trafficking in persons throughout the Group; - the same modern slavery training and capacity building has been made available throughout the Group; - the reporting of information and analysis about modern slavery risks in the operations and supply chains of subsidiaries; and - the adoption and implementation of the same risk mitigation actions, due diligence, and remediation processes throughout the corporate group.